-In summary, changes to TCP are in progress that would continue to bring TCP's congestion control behavior closer to the goal of AIMD for larger congestion windows, and exponential backoff of the retransmit timer for regimes of higher congestion.
+To summarize, changes to TCP are in progress that would continue to bring TCP's congestion control behavior closer to the goal of AIMD for larger congestion windows, and exponential backoff of the retransmit timer for regimes of higher congestion.
 These changes include the Limited Transmit mechanism to avoid unnecessary Retransmit Timeouts, and D-SACK-based mechanisms to identify and reverse unnecessary congestion control responses to reordered or delayed packets.
 More speculative possibilities include corruption notification messages for the link level to inform transport end-nodes about packets lost to corruption rather than congestion.

 At the same time, changes in the network are either proposed or in progress to reduce unnecessary packet losses, and to replace some congestion-related losses by packet marking instead.
-Like the possible changes to TCP, these changes would bring TCP's congestion control behavior closer to its desired ideal behavior.
+Like the possible changes to TCP, changes such as ECN would bring TCP's congestion control behavior closer to its desired ideal behavior, as well as being of great potential value to newer unreliable unicast, unreliable multicast, and reliable multicast transport protocols.